 There was no answer, so the group entered the tower.
 A quick scout of the ground floor showed it to be empty.

 The ground floor was about 50 feet across from wall to wall, with a dirt floor and a high enough ceiling to accommodate an aneen comfortably.
 The interior was divided into seven rooms around a smaller octagonal court.
-Three of the rooms had doors made of wood; the room opposite the entrance had a staircase leading up the next floor.
-At the top of the stairwell was a lockable trapdoor.
-The wooden doors were secured by a simple bolt from the outside; droppings and traces on the floor showed that aneen had been stabled there recently.
+Three of the rooms had doors made of old, heavily scratched synth the color of old ivory; the room opposite the entrance was a stairwell leading up the next floor.
+At the top of the stairs was a lockable trapdoor.
+The ivory-colored doors were secured by a simple bolt from the outside; droppings and traces on the floor showed that aneen had been stabled there recently.

 Gormin stabled the aneen, and the group moved to the upper floor.
 Similar to the ground floor, there were several rooms around an octagonal central area.
 Four rooms turned out to be sleeping areas, capable of comfortably hosting six people each.
 The two other rooms were used for storage of food (simple hardbread) and water, and even a few well-used bowls and cups made from dried gourds.
 Carved into the doors of each of the storage rooms was a notice: "Traveller – Help Yourself".

-The centre area had a large octagonal wooden table and bench seats.
-Across from the stairs, instead of a seventh room was an alcove with an octagonal window overlooking the entrance.
+The center area had a large octagonal wooden table and bench seats.
+Across from the stairs, instead of a seventh room was an alcove with the octagonal window overlooking the entrance.
 Suspended above the table was a large glowglobe bathing the room in soft light.

 The group gathered around the octagonal table.

-"A little suspicious, no?" said YimouZha.
+"A little suspicious, no?" said Yimoul-Za.
 "Bandits and bogoids I expected, but a tower with beds and food?"

 Syrus spoke up.
 "P- Poison possible?
 Do we need food?
 Own rations."
 He gestured to his travel pack.
 "Not taste-testing."